nathanpaulscott/CausalRE/README.md

 # CausalRE
-An Honours research project for Casual Relation Extraction from Text
+An honours research project for Casual Relation Extraction from Text

 ## Summary
 This repo contains the research reports and code for an honours project on investigating causal triplet extraction from natural language text.